targetteal/o2-pt/game-book.md

 ### Asynchronous Proposals

 Structural changes can be proposed outside circle meetings and are automatically adopted if all circle members declare that they don't have any objections.
-If any objections are raised, the proposal must be escalated to the adapt function of a circle meeting.
+If any objections are raised, the proposal must be escalated to the adapt mode of a circle meeting.

 It's up to the secretary to define how this process is accomplished.

-## Select Function
+## Select Mode

-The goal of the select function is to select circle members to fill the three structural roles: facilitador, secretary and internal link.
+The goal of the select mode is to select circle members to fill the three structural roles: facilitador, secretary and internal link.

-Anyone in the circle can ask for the facilitator to jump to the select function and perform an election for one of the three elected roles.
+Anyone in the circle can ask for the facilitator to jump to the select mode and perform an election for one of the three elected roles.
 If that is the case, this should be done immediately.

 The process of electing the three structural roles must be done only inside a circle meeting.

 The facilitator must facilitate an election process, considering the following rules:

-- Every member of the circle is eligible for all three roles, with the exception of the person who fills the external link function, which is not eligible as facilitator or internal link.
+- Every member of the circle is eligible for all three roles, with the exception of the person who fills the external link mode, which is not eligible as facilitator or internal link.
 - If there is a tie, the facilitator can chose one of the following criteria to untie:
   - The person who named him or herself, if only one of the tied candidates has;
   - The person who is already filling the role, if only one of the tied candidates is;